 Derry City and Strabane District Council - Dog Control Orders

-The majority of dog owners in Derry City and Strabane District Council are very responsible.
-They keep their dogs under control and clean up after them.
-The Dog Control Orders were introduced to tackle the problems caused by the few irresponsible dog owners who spoil things for other dog owners and non-dog owners alike in our public places.
+Whist the majority of dog walkers in are very responsible, Dog Control Orders tackle the problems caused by those who spoil things for everyone, including other dog walkers in our public places.

 What is a Dog Control Order?